 Step 3: Some reporting improvements

-For about $300, you can buy a site-wide licence of the MYOB SQL driver, which lets you query the MYOB database using SQL.
+MYOB provides an SQL driver, which lets you query the MYOB database using SQL.
 This gives much more flexibility for report writing, at least in the hands of users who know SQL.
 Skilling-up someone in your organisation with SQL is a wise idea since all successor systems use SQL as well.
 When serving as CFO I've taught basic SQL to the entire finance team.
 My original intention was to teach only a couple of key users, but the usefulness of the new skill was so overwhelming that usually everyone insists on learning.

 It's also extremely useful when migrating data from MYOB or consolidating multiple years of history.
 We helped a business save tens of thousands of dollars in GST penalties by using SQL queries to consolidate and mine years of MYOB transaction detail.